dasmlab/iskoces/manifests/QUICKSTART.md

 # Iskoces Kubernetes Quick Start

-This guide will help you deploy Iskoces to a Kubernetes cluster (Colima, minikube, or any other).
+This guide will help you deploy Iskoces to a Kubernetes cluster (k3d, minikube, or any other).

 ## Prerequisites

-- Kubernetes cluster running (Colima, minikube, or other)
+- Kubernetes cluster running (k3d, minikube, or other)
 - `kubectl` configured to access the cluster
 - Iskoces Docker image built and available (or use pre-built from registry)